WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   6. phrase: born on the wrong side of the blanket - illegitimate.

+- blow (past tense: blew; past participle: blown)

+  1. verb: (of wind) move creating an air current.

+     _"a cold wind began to blow"_

+  2. verb: expel air through pursed lips.

+     _"Will took a deep breath, and blew"_

+  3. verb: (of an explosion or explosive device) displace violently or send flying.

+     _"the blast had blown the windows out of the van"_

+  4. verb(INFORMAL): spend recklessly.

+     _"they blew $100,000 in just eighteen months"_

+  5. verb(INFORMAL): completely lose or miss (an opportunity).

+     _"the wider issues were to show that politicians had blown it"_

+  6. verb(INFORMAL·BRITISH): used in various expressions to express surprise or as a mild oath.

+     _"“Well, blow me ,” he said, “I never knew that”"_

+  7. verb(VULGAR·SLANG): perform fellatio on (a man).

+  8. verb(INFORMAL·US): be extremely bad or unwelcome.

+     _""This blows," she sighs, "I want it to be next week already""_

+  9. verb: (of flies) lay eggs in or on (something).

+  10. noun: a strong wind.

+      _"we're in for a blow"_

+  11. noun: an act of blowing an instrument.

+      _"a number of blows on the whistle"_

+  12. noun(INFORMAL·BRITISH): cannabis.

+  13. phrase: be blown off course - (of a project) be disrupted by some circumstance.

+      _"short-term prospects can be blown off course by inflation"_

+  14. phrase: blow someone's brains out - kill someone with a shot in the head.

+      _"her third husband had blown his brains out"_

+  15. phrase: blow chunks - vomit.

+  16. phrase: blow the doors off - be considerably better or more successful than.

+      _"a package that blows the doors off anything on the market"_

+  17. phrase: blow a fuse - lose one's temper.

+      _"it was only a suggestion—there's no need to blow a fuse"_

+  18. phrase: blow hot and cold - alternate inconsistently between two moods, attitudes, or courses of action.

+      _"he had behaved badly, stringing her along, blowing hot and cold"_

+  19. phrase: blow someone a kiss - kiss the tips of one's fingers then blow across them toward someone as a gesture of affection.

+      _"she plunged into a waiting cab and blew Graham a kiss"_

+  20. phrase: blow someone's mind - affect someone very strongly.

+      _"the sound of a twelve-string guitar just blew my mind"_

+  21. phrase: blow one's nose - clear one's nose of mucus by blowing through it into a handkerchief.

+      _"he's wiping his eyes and blowing his nose into a huge silk handkerchief"_

+  22. phrase: blow something out of proportion - exaggerate the importance of something.

+  23. phrase: blow someone or something out of the water - completely discredit someone or something by far surpassing them or exposing their flaws.

+      _"I thought the first season was good, but season two blows it right out of the water"_

+  24. phrase: blow something to pieces - use bombs or other explosives to destroy something, typically a building, completely.

+      _"the commandos blew the base to pieces"_

+  25. phrase: blow one's lid - lose one's temper.

+      _"he really blew his lid in the course of losing"_

+  26. phrase: blow one's cool - fail to stay calm or composed.

+      _"blowing your cool occasionally doesn't make you a bad person"_

+  27. phrase: blow up in one's face - (of an action, project, or situation) go drastically wrong with damaging effects to oneself.

+      _"he never knew when a casual remark to a stranger might blow up in his face"_

+  28. phrase: blow with the wind - be incapable of maintaining a consistent course of action.

+      _"“You lack consistency,” said Bunny.
+“You blow with the wind.”"_

+  29. phrase: blow away - impress someone greatly.

+      _"I'm blown away by his new poem"_

+  30. phrase: blow in - arrive casually and unannounced.

+      _"sometimes he would blow in unexpectedly and say hello"_

+  31. phrase: blow off - fail to keep an appointment with someone.

+      _"I just made this date before I met you—I didn't want to blow her off"_

+  32. phrase: blow out - be extinguished by an air current.

+      _"the candles blew out"_

+  33. phrase: blow over - (of trouble) fade away without serious consequences.

+      _"if he would simply cool off, the whole matter would soon blow over"_

+  34. phrase: blow up - explode.

+      _"the car blew up as soon as it hit the wall"_

+  35. noun: a powerful stroke with a hand, weapon, or hard object.

+      _"he received a blow to the skull"_

+      - a sudden shock or disappointment.

+        _"the news came as a crushing blow"_

+  36. phrase: at one blow - by a single stroke; in one operation.

+      _"the letter had destroyed his certainty at one blow"_

+  37. phrase: come to blows - start fighting after a disagreement.

+      _"the two actors reputedly almost came to blows"_

+  38. phrase: soften the blow - make it easier to cope with a difficult change or upsetting news.

+      _"monetary compensation was offered to soften the blow"_

+  39. phrase: strike a blow for - act in support of.

+      _"a chance to strike a blow for freedom"_

+  40. phrase: strike a blow against - act in opposition to.

+      _"voters struck a blow against corporate greed"_

+  41. verb(ARCHAIC·LITERARY): produce flowers or be in flower.

+      _"I know a bank where the wild thyme blows"_

+  42. noun: the state or period of flowering.

+      _"stocks in fragrant blow"_

 - board

   1. noun: a long, thin, flat piece of wood or other hard or stiff material, used for floors or other building purposes or various purposes. 长，薄，平的一块木头或其他硬质材料，用于地板或其他建筑用途或其他各种用途。